 It would be interesting to take that idea much further; through more cohort-based funding initiatives -specifically funding groups of organisations to work in concert; and creating space and the right incentives to enable those actors to share and benefit from each others work.
 It could also have wider reaching impact in building collaboration and strategic relationships between like-missioned organisations – and just as crucially, between organisations from different sectors and disciplines.
 Should there be more funds which have direct, explicit incentives to transcend sectoral boundaries; co-mingling funds to suit different sectors and entity types?
 Which leads me to point 4…

-4. Support & fund more inter-sector and interdisciplinary collaboration.
-At YF, we’re often found working at the boundaries of different disciplines and realities.
+At The Young Foundation, we’re often found working at the boundaries of different disciplines and realities.
 Sometimes those boundaries are hard: such as the boundaries between universities and place-based communities, or between big business and the social economy.
 Sometimes those boundaries are more philosophical and fluid: such as where place and identity meet; or one belief system meets another.
 Increasingly, any initiative that isn’t in some way recognising or more actively working with different sectors or different realities to create positive change feels incomplete to me.